-We have been on the educational market for the last 27 years.
-We have welk equipped school rooms, a gym, 2 pitches and a canteen.
+We have been on the educational market since 1992.
+We have well equipped school rooms, a gym, 2 pitches and a canteen.

 We wish to raise a National and global citizen.
 We promote a European education and cutting edge technology as a tool aiding the learning process.
 We teach bilingually and we care about a balanced development of our students.